ClaudWatari95/smart-text-generator/README.md

 My background has been mostly ejs and bootstrap respectively.
 I have learnt a lot building this project, I already feel like a pro with express-handlebars.

-I have added comments where needed, but I have also written self documenting code, especially with variable naming for easier understanding.